oracle/oci-python-sdk/examples/showoci/README.md

 - oci.healthchecks.HealthChecksClient
 - oci.announcements_service.AnnouncementClient

-** DISCLAIMER – This is not official Oracle application
+** DISCLAIMER – This is not an official Oracle application

 ## OCI Authentication using Instant Principals